YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 These high-fidelity designs represent the culmination of our research, user testing, and iterative design process.
 They showcase the intuitive and powerful features of the Page Builder, enabling users to create sophisticated, custom pages with ease.

-## Measuring success
+## Success stories

+The Page Builder's success can be measured through multiple lenses, from internal adoption to client impact.
+Here's how we evaluated the project's effectiveness:

 ### Indicators

-- Dogfooding
-- Adoption
+#### Internal validation (Dogfooding)
+- Successfully implemented across Pepperi's own digital properties
+- Team adoption for creating and managing internal pages
+- Continuous feedback loop from internal users

+#### Market adoption
+- Strong client uptake across different industries
+- Increasing demand for Page Builder functionality
+- Positive feedback from new and existing clients

+### Transforming homepage creation
-One of our clients top priorities is to communicate their brand and business needs to their clients via a custom homepage.
-Pepperi’s legacy approach of creating a custom homepage from scratch can make content management challenging if not problematic, for it’s dependent on the *Professional Team* developers.
+One of our clients' top priorities is communicating their brand and business needs through custom homepages.
+Previously, Pepperi's approach required creating pages from scratch, making content management dependent on *Professional Team* developers.
+The Page Builder has transformed this process.

-### Quantitative
+### Quantitative impact

-- **Sales**
-    - We’ve effectively opened a new sales category and we have seen a steady increase in demand.
-- **Time**
+#### Sales growth
+- Created new revenue stream through Page Builder offerings
+- Steady increase in demand from existing clients
+- Attraction of new clients specifically for this feature

+#### Resource optimization
-    - The PS has stopped using their development efforts in building and maintaining  custom built webpages.
+- Eliminated PS team's development burden for custom webpages
-    - There was a shift in focus from managing content/workflows form the PS to the clients.
+- Shifted content management from PS team to clients
-- **Usage**
+- Reduced technical debt from maintaining custom solutions

+#### Usage metrics
-    - Client are using it; both business (producers) and buyer (consumers).
+- Strong adoption among both business users (producers) and buyers (consumers)
-    - Content management by clients
+- Independent content management by clients
-    - Template design – with every use case we created a template to be reused
+- Growing template library from real use cases
+- Increased page creation and modification frequency
+- Reduced support tickets for page modifications

-### Qualitative
+### Qualitative feedback

-- Interviews with admin users; PSs, Admins and ITs using and managing the pages built with code.
-- Interviews with functional users; Sales managers, and Brand managers asking the admins for requirements form the webpages and are also the role that manage the content of the page (promotions, sales, categories, workflows, copy & images).
-- Interviews with end users - Buyers and Reps.
+#### Administrator insights
+Interviews with PS teams, admins, and IT personnel reveal that Page Builder is:
+- Significantly reducing technical overhead
+- Eliminating bottlenecks in page updates
+- Making maintenance more manageable and predictable

+#### Business user feedback
+Sales and brand managers report that Page Builder:
+- Speeds up campaign launches from weeks to hours
+- Gives them direct control over their content
+- Enables quick response to market opportunities
+- Makes brand consistency easier to maintain

+#### End-user experience
+Buyers and sales representatives confirm that pages are:
+- More engaging and easier to navigate
+- Consistently up-to-date with latest offerings
+- Better organized for their specific needs
+- Loading faster than custom-coded pages

+### Key achievements
+- Empowered clients with independent content management
+- Reduced dependency on technical teams
+- Faster time-to-market for new pages and campaigns
+- Consistent brand presentation across client pages
+- Scalable solution for growing business needs

 ## Next